10 Unsettling Signs of Repressed Childhood Trauma In Adults

 Later effects of traumatic events can come in many forms, like relationship difficulties.
 Often, they are indirect signs of early childhood trauma in adults.

-Childhood Trauma and Adulthood Stress
+Can Childhood Trauma Cause Adulthood Stress?

 Moreover, exposure to multiple ACEs can cause a heightened and long-lasting stress response, which can cause long-term harm.

-How To Treat Signs of Childhood Trauma In Adults
+How To Treat Childhood Trauma In Adults?

+The trauma caused by childhood neglect, sexual or domestic abuse, and war wreaks havoc in our bodies, not just our minds.
 The process of healing from childhood trauma can be lengthy and challenging.

 In some cases, trauma can be so deeply painful that the sufferers may need care under institutional admission.
 Those who feel a typical OPD clinic will not meet their needs can be treated in residential treatment centers.